-Before you begin working with remodeling contractors or custom home builders on your next project, consider these 7 points.
+Before you begin working with a Reno remodeling contractors or custom home builders on your next project, consider these 7 points.

 When getting bids, negotiating your contract and establishing timelines with your general contractor or remodeling contractor you’ll need to understand the following.
 Knowing the how and why behind these steps will help keep frustrations to a minimum and costs and timelines within the proper margin.